-The Gettysburg Dime Museum opened in Gettysburg, Pennsylvania, in May of 2016.
+The Gettysburg Dime Museum opened in Gettysburg, Pennsylvania, in May of 2016 – and closed on Saturday, Nov.
+17, 2018.

 Says owner and central Pennsylvania resident Mark Kosh, “As a kid, I’ve always liked sideshows and horror shows.”
 He started building a collection of the odd and unusual in 1996.